Saturday, December 21, 2024

 Double-sided panels are an extension of single-sided panels.
 When single-layer wiring cannot meet the needs of electronic products, double-sided panels are used.
 Both sides are covered with copper and traces, and vias can be used to connect the circuits between the two layers to form the required network connections.

 Multilayer board refers to a printed board with more than three layers of conductive patterns and insulating materials laminated in between, and the conductive patterns among them are interconnected as required.
-Multilayer circuit boards are the product of the development of electronic information technology in the direction of high speed, multi-function, large capacity, small volume, thinness and lightweight.
+Multilayer PCBs are the product of the development of electronic information technology in the direction of high speed, multi-function, large capacity, small volume, thinness and lightweight.

 How PCB boards work